hospital-management-system-emr/hims/README.md

 ## 📚 DB Understanding Tutorial

-*We are documenting this part, we will be sure that the result might shock you.*
+*We are documenting this part, please stick with us.*

 ---